 As long as the foreclosed home meets the FHA's requirements for factors like value, safety and habitability, you can use an FHA loan to purchase the home.

 Although nearly any type of home qualifies for FHA financing, the house you buy must be worth the purchase price and it must meet safety and habitability standards.
 Although restrictive in some respects, the standards are actually helpful when you're purchasing a foreclosure.
 Foreclosed properties are often in bad shape, but they're usually sold as-is, which means the seller won’t make repairs.

-Your lender will order a special appraisal -- called a fee appraisal -- to make sure the home meets FHA standards.
+Your lender will order a special appraisal – called a fee appraisal – to make sure the home meets FHA standards.
 The fee appraisal is part traditional appraisal and part inspection.
-The appraisal part estimates the home's value.
-The inspection part looks for defects and safety issues.
+The appraisal part estimates the home's value, while the inspection part looks for defects and safety issues.

 The fee appraisal is no substitute for a home inspection.
 Whereas the fee appraiser works for the lender, the home inspector works for you and does a more detailed job.
 This is especially important when you’re buying a foreclosure.
 Foreclosure owners are lenders and other entities that have no direct knowledge of defects and so aren’t required to provide the property disclosures that other sellers must share with buyers.

 Repairs are the major challenges in buying a foreclosure with an FHA loan.
 FHA rules say that sellers must do the repairs necessary for making the house meet FHA standards, and they must do so before closing.
 Because foreclosures are usually sold as-is, asking the seller to make repairs isn't an option.

 One way around this is to purchase a HUD-owned foreclosure.
 HUD houses generally meet FHA financing standards.